gapsar/Neosextant/README.md

 ## Note

-This is a very early version of the app, do not expect any good fix as there is many inconsistencies in the code and almost no corrections whatsoever.
+This is a very early version of the app, do not expect any good fix as there are many inconsistencies in the code and almost no corrections whatsoever.

 ## License